 Review of Credit, Assets, Income to Determine Qualification

 While the application process may seem cumbersome, prompt full disclosure will get you to a faster decision.
 Don’t be afraid to be up front about problems you may have on your credit report, on title, or with the collateral.
 PMLs are good at working with you to resolve problems.
 The more up front you are, the quicker you can get to a confident answer on the viability of your hard money real estate loan.

 Choosing the Private Money Loan Program

 The amount of funding available and the loan terms will vary depending on the strength of the file you assemble and how you present yourself.
 The assembled file should be professionally typed or neatly written and comprehensive.
 The PML wants to know you are an organized and competent business person.
-The presentation of yourself is significantly more important to obtain private loans because the lenders representing the private investors across the table from you will likely be a stakeholder in the loan, either as a financial participant, or as a servicer.
+The presentation of yourself is significantly more important to obtain private loans.
+The lenders, representing the private investors across the table from you, will likely be a stakeholder in the loan, either as a financial participant or as a servicer.
 Be prepared, and be yourself.
 This doesn’t mean you should get all dressed up and pretend to be someone you are not.
 What it means is you must be able to speak intelligently and thoughtfully about your project and your plan for the loan proceeds.
 If you’re applying for a rehab loan, for example, be prepared to talk about what your plans are, the type of properties you go after, a business plan on your profitability, etc. Once an application has been completed and a loan program identified, the terms and state and federal disclosures will be provided for your review.